kadern0/simple-app/Readme.md

   the Readme)

 First step is to fork this repo or clone it to your GitHub account.
-Once you have the code, within the repository directoy, you can perform a quick test of the container by building it and running
+Once you have the code, within the repository directory, you can perform a quick test of the container by building it and running
 it: